ome/omero-documentation/training/managingYourData.rst

 ..  image:: images/omero-insight-importer-iconlocation.png

-(screenshot note-data manager labelled with all of these panel names)
+(screenshot1: data manager labelled with all of these panel names)